 Please do not leave it too late to contact us.
-Although 28 June is the deadline, we advise you to apply well in advance as this is a popular course.
 Late applications may be considered by the Director of Studies if places are still available on the course.
-Short-listed applicants may be invited for interview, normally within two weeks of applying.
-Interviews will take place at Rewley House in mid/late July and early September 2013.
+Short-listed applicants will be invited for interview.
+Interviews will take place at Rewley House in mid/late July and early September 2014.
 If necessary, alternative arrangements will be made for applicants unavailable on the scheduled dates.
 The final decision on entry to the course rests with OUDCE.

 Click here to download the application and reference form